-It’s hotter than ever in sunny Singapore, with the hottest day on record happening this year.
+It’s hotter than ever in sunny Singapore, South and Southeast Asia going through a record-smashing heatwave.
 For some of us, hotter days just mean more trips to the beach or swimming pool.
 But for one in ten Singaporeans with the skin condition eczema, hotter weather can cause more skin itching, more inflammation and even bleeding skin.

 Sun exposure and humidity are top triggers for eczema problems in Singapore because the hot weather causes more sweating and prickly heat.
 In turn, these can lead to uncontrolled scratching and skin damage.

 Eczema, or atopic dermatitis, is a chronic skin inflammation that’s caused by a combination of factors, including genetics, a defective skin barrier, the immune system, and environmental factors – such as heat, pollution or stress.